Lilekha/AtliQ-Hardware-Business-360-Report--Power-BI/README.md

 - Step 11 : Created a static table with P&L rows that could serve as a template for P&L visual.
 Created a DAX measure to connect P&L rows table with different measures that we created earlier with the use of SWITCH formula.

-           Despite improved forecast accuracy, the company continues to face challenges with stockouts and forecasting errors, particularly for certain customers and products.

-- Step 12 : Created LY (Last Year) column for P&L visual.
-Added fiscal year description as a calculated column for better readability by appending “ Est” (Estimated Values) to a future year.

-- Step 13 : creating a single DAX measure called P & L Final value that can show selected year’s values in P&L visual using DAX functions like: ALLNOBLANKROW, UNION, SELECTEDVALUE, MAX.

-- Step 14 : Built Finace view which includedes: a line chart, top products, categories, and, segments and top regions, and markets using a matrix visual.

           P&L Values = var res = SWITCH (
         TRUE(),
         MAX('P & L Rows'[Order]) = 1, [GS $]/10^6,